bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

     ```
 - restart xymon
 - In "download", put the updates.ps1 script
-- in etc/xymonserver.cfg, increase the message size: MAXMSG_CLIENT=1024              # clientdata messages (default=512k)
+- In etc/xymonserver.cfg, increase the message size: MAXMSG_CLIENT=1024              # clientdata messages (default=512k)
+- (optional) In etc/hosts: 10.0.0.1              myserver.domain.tld                 # nopropyellow:updates nopropred:updates

 Remarks
 - In etc/analysis.cfg.
 I did configured the LOAD to have something better than the default values!
 (I dont know if the rest is really working)